-155. Lectures on Hotel Management.
+- 155. Lectures on Hotel Management.
 Second term.
 Credit one hour.
 Open to all classes.
-Lecture and discussion F 2-4.
+May be repeated for credit.
+Lecture and discussion F ${2-4.30}$ .
 Home Economics 100.
 A series of lectures given by non-resident speakers prominent in the hotel and allied fields.
-Under direction of Professor Meek.

-171. Law as Related to Innkeeping.
+Under direction of Professor ΜΕΕΚ. - 171.
+Law as Related to Inn Keeping.
 Second term.
 Credit three hours.
+Required.
 Open to juniors and seniors.
-M W F 8.
-Mr. TREMAN.
+M W F 9.
+Mr. Treman.